🔒

 👎Cons

-Investigation quality is directly proportional to the b
+Investigation accuracy is directly proportional to the

 Users new to automation concepts may initially write in